DanielIBK/DataScience_BlogPost/README.md

 2. _listings.csv_ **Original** dataset in csv format.
 The file provides Seattle Airbnb Dataset for this project.
 The original description as well the raw data can be found here: https://www.kaggle.com/airbnb/seattle

+## Findings
+Answering the main question following can be said:
+You should focus on the essentials and adding fancy extras does not seem to be the most effective strategy for a listing on Airbnb.
+Provide Wi-Fi/internet, as in most cases people are visiting and need to know about the area.
+Provide heating and a kitchen, as people will want to live there and be comfortable.
+And provide basic security with smoke detectors, as this helps both the visitors and the provider to keep things running and alive.